Division of Environmental Quality Director: Kyra Moore

 Who is affected by this rule?

 Universal wastes are generated by small and large businesses, municipalities, churches and schools.
 The UWR offers another option that eases the regulatory burden on businesses generating these wastes by streamlining the administrative requirements.
 For example, certain small businesses that generate only universal wastes and manage them under this rule do not need to notify the state of their activities or pay hazardous waste fees and taxes on that waste.
-Further, the rule extends the amount of time that businesses can accumulate universal wastes on site to a year or more, as noted above.
+Further, the rule extends the amount of time businesses can accumulate universal wastes on-site to a year or more, as noted above.
 It also allows companies to transport the wastes with a common carrier (universal waste transporter), instead of a hazardous waste transporter, and it no longer requires companies to prepare a hazardous waste manifest (the transporter prepares a shipping paper).

 Households are not subject to hazardous waste management standards and are allowed to dispose of wastes covered under the universal waste rule with their trash.
 “Household waste” is defined in 40 CFR Part 261.4(b)(1).
 Residents are encouraged to take their universal wastes to local collection centers or events when these are available for recycling or disposal.
 However, household hazardous wastes, which are of the same type as universal wastes and which are segregated from the solid waste stream, must either be managed in compliance with this rule or 10 CSR 25-4.261(2)(A)10.